Subscribe and Listen on Major Platforms

 Episode Eleven - New Music America 1987 Part Three

-Sound installations and outdoor performances in some unlikely locations was part of New Music America throughout its eleven-year history.
-We’ve selected three outdoor events and an example of a computer influenced work.
+Sound installations and outdoor performances happened in unusual places like Philadelphia’s Broad Street Subway station and the Delaware River waterway.
+We’ve selected three outdoor events and an example of computer influenced work.
 The composers Alvin Curran, Bob Goldberg, Joel Chadabe and the collaborative team of Christopher Janney and Joan Bingham.
-From the bowels of Philadelphia’s Broad Street Subway station to the Delaware River waterway, these works celebrate the diversity of musical events that were part of New Music America 1987 – Philadelphia.

 Episode Twelve - Bill Duckworth